ajchili/learn-programming/lessons/python/2/README.md

 1. Start by creating another new Python file, you can name it **variables.py**, but in reality it does not matter what you name it.
 2. Next, open the file in your editor/IDE of choice.
-3. Once within your editor/IDE of choice, we will create a new variable
+3. Once within your editor/IDE of choice, we will create a new variable.
-4. Consider what we learned in **Lesson 1**, the string which was embedded within the `print` function can be extracted to a variable, to create a variable, reference the code below
+4. Consider what we learned in **Lesson 1**, the string which was embedded within the `print` function can be extracted to a variable, to create a variable, reference the code below:
    ```python
    # Name of variable on left of the equals sign, variable value on the right
    hello = "hello"